DAOmasons/daomasons-docs/docs/Templates/core-member-agreement.md

 > The Core Member agreement is used in conjunction with the [Ritual of Oaths](/Rituals/ritual-of-oaths)
 > and the [Ritual of Acumen](/Rituals/ritual-of-acumen)

 ### Core Member Agreement

 I hereby accept the mantle of the DAO Mason.
-In doing so I agree to abide by, to the best of my ability, the principles & commitments detailed within this letter of understanding.
+In doing so I agree to abide by, to the best of my ability, the principles & commitments detailed within this core member agreement.

 ### Guiding Statements